-If the dog has not stopped within three body lengths or the dog fails completely to stop at a position, no recall can be made from this position and the exercise is failed.

-The exercise is failed, if the dog leaves its position and runs to the handler before recall.
+If the dog fails completely to stop at a position or no recall can be made from this position the exercise is failed.
+The exercise is also failed, if the dog leaves its position and runs to the handler before recall.

-If the dog takes the correct position, but does not respond to the recall (two recalls), no more than 7 can be awarded.
+If the dog takes the correct position but does not respond to the recall (two recalls), no more than 7 can be awarded.
 A second recall or a hand signal on the recall drops 2 grades.

 In judging, attention should be paid to the start offs, the heelwork before the stops, taking of positions, connecting with the handler after the stops.
-The heelwork before the position should be in the same tempo as the other parts of the heelwork (ex 3.3.), i.e., no slowing down or speeding up before the stops (or after the stops).
+The heelwork before the position should be in the same tempo as the other parts of the heelwork (Ex.
+3.3.), i.e., no slowing down or speeding up before the stops (or after the stops).